trevorwjames/trevorwjames.github.io/_posts/2020-07-27-Predicting-Customer-Churn.md

 ## What is Churn?

 Churn is also known as attrition, this is when a customer "falls off" or cancels service.
 In the fight for High LCV, attrition is the #1 Enemy.
 Here is where we find our useful target for prediction.
 Can we predict, based on a description of the customer, if they are going to "Churn".
 In order to have a starting point that will allow us to prove our model is better than just guessing the average, We use a baseline.
+First and formost our goal is predicting one of two outcomes - if the customer will discontinue service or remain with the service.
+This means that if churn is "True" the customer will terminate or cancel service.
+If "Fasle" the customer will remain with the service.
+A little confusing at first.
+Although we can break it down to saying True is bad and False is good!.

 <img src="/assets/img/carbon (1).png">